open-runtimes/open-runtimes/runtimes/dart-3.0/README.md

 ## Notes

-- When writing function for this runtime, ensure it is named `start`.
+- When writing function for this runtime, ensure it is named `main`.
 An example of this is:

 ```dart
 import 'dart:async';